ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 1) Create arbitrary Tx by sending a few ada from a wallet to itself
 2) Parameterize config NFT with that txid and mint the config NFT.
 3) Compute the vault address with the config NFT and Address
-4) Compute the vault Authentication currency symbol with the vault address
+4) Compute the vault Validation currency symbol with the vault address
 5) Create the config utxo:
 	- The address is the config address
 	- The value includes the config NFT
-	- The datum is the vault Authentication currency symbol.
+	- The datum is the vault Validation currency symbol.

 ## Protocol actions